jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

 If you do not have a running server:

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   EAP7_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: EAP7_HOME\bin\standalone.bat

 ## Build and Deploy the Quickstart

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy
-4. This deploys `target/${project.artifactId}.war` to the running instance of the server.
+4. This deploys `target/picketlink-sts.war` to the running instance of the server.

 _Note:_ When you deploy the quickstart, you will see the following warnings in the server log.
 These warnings are expected.

-        WARN  [org.jboss.as.dependency.deprecated] (MSC service thread 1-5) WFLYSRV0221: Deployment "deployment.${project.artifactId}.war" is using a deprecated module ("org.picketlink:main") which may be removed in future versions without notice.
+        WARN  [org.jboss.as.dependency.deprecated] (MSC service thread 1-5) WFLYSRV0221: Deployment "deployment.picketlink-sts.war" is using a deprecated module ("org.picketlink:main") which may be removed in future versions without notice.
-        WARN  [org.jboss.as.dependency.deprecated] (MSC service thread 1-5) WFLYSRV0221: Deployment "deployment.${project.artifactId}.war" is using a deprecated module ("org.picketlink:main") which may be removed in future versions without notice.
+        WARN  [org.jboss.as.dependency.deprecated] (MSC service thread 1-5) WFLYSRV0221: Deployment "deployment.picketlink-sts.war" is using a deprecated module ("org.picketlink:main") which may be removed in future versions without notice.

 ## Access the Application